logo

 1. Cap Rates: This refers to the rate at which your interest-earning capacity is capped.
 For example, if an index returns 12% but the contract’s cap rate is 6%, the annuitant will be eligible for an interest credit of 6% only.
 It doesn’t matter how much the index goes above the cap rate; the maximum interest that can be earned is the cap rate.

-3. Fixed Account Rate: If you opt for a fixed account rate, you simply earn the fixed rates for a particular period specified by the company before your policy begins.
+3. Fixed Rate: If you opt for a fixed account rate, you simply earn the fixed rate for a particular period specified by the company before your policy begins.
 These rates are usually low/at par as compared to other fixed avenues, such as CDs and MYGAs, so you should avoid fixed rates in a general scenario.
-The 1-year fixed rate on this policy at the time of writing this article was 4.00%.
+The 1-year fixed rate on this policy at the time of writing this article was 4.50%.

 Among these indexes, I prefer the S&P 500 Index with a cap option and the S&P MARC 5% Excess Return Index with a Par rate option.
 I avoid any S&P 500 strategy with a participation rate because the company offers a very low participation rate for the S&P 500 Index.
-You can also consider allocating some amount of your premium to the fixed account option, as the company is currently offering a decent fixed rate to park a part of your premium in a less-risk strategy.
+You can also consider allocating a portion of your premium to the fixed account option, as the company is currently offering a decent fixed rate to park a part of your premium in a less risky strategy.

 Should your needs change unexpectedly, and you need to take an excess withdrawal (a withdrawal that is above the free withdrawal amount available in a given contract year), you may be entitled to access additional monies, although certain charges and penalties may apply.
 Any amount withdrawn in excess of the remaining free withdrawal amount is subject to a Surrender Charge.
 Below is the Surrender Charge schedule for the Clear Spring Highlander 7 Fixed Indexed Annuity.